The Legacy of Pelican Lighting Solutions

 Working closely with our government partners, Pelican received a request to outfit the Navy with lights to be used on the decks of Aircraft Carriers to provide guidance between the deck crew and pilot.
-The 2490 Specialty Light is still in use today.

 In 2006, Pelican produced the first portable Remote Area Lighting System (aka RALS).
 The Pelican 9450, housed inside a Pelican roller case for storage and transport protection, incorporated a powerful LED head mounted on a telescopic pole and housed rechargeable batteries which deployed in seconds.
 This created a new category of portable, high-powered area lighting solutions in a range of models from single head, dual-head, quad-head, and tri-pod configurations reaching light output levels up to 24,000 lumens.

 In the pursuit of continued technological advancements, in 2016 Pelican designed a custom configuration of the top-selling Pelican 7600 tactical flashlight for the largest law enforcement department in the U.S. It has now become their standard issue.